sirThomasMoore/portal/README.md

-# rgc a garage door application using Raspberry Pi
+# Portal: a garage door application using Raspberry Pi

 ## Use Case